 The Society is an apolitical organisation and has no influence whatsoever over Bristol politics.
 Of course, each member has their own views, but the Society itself has no political bias.

-Yes, Edward Colston was a member of the Society of Merchant Venturers, however, he attended only one meeting during his lifetime, spending most of his time in London.
+Yes, Edward Colston was a member of the Society of Merchant Venturers, however, he attended just two meetings during his lifetime, spending most of his time in London.

 The Society itself has no wealth derived directly from the slave trade.
 Although, during this period in the eighteenth century, individual Bristol merchants who were members of the Society at that time, may have profited from the slave trade.